Onboarding is not about compliance; it's about trust

 The Effort it takes for the prospect to complete the onboarding process;

-The Response of the organisation to the prospect during the onboarding process.
+The Response of the organization to the prospect during the onboarding process.

-An organisation’s performance on these axes is determined by a number of questions, some of which are shown in Figure 1.
+An organization’s performance on these axes is determined by a number of questions, some of which are shown in Figure 1.

 The results are not surprising because incumbent banks maintain a different risk profile compared to the challenger banks due to their higher volume of customers and their impact on the financial market.
 As such they are generally more hesitant to use online identification techniques.

-When identifying a customer online, organisations focus on two questions:
+When identifying a customer online, organizations focus on two questions: